 However, despite representing classic Apple, the new MacBook is inconsequential to Apple's bottom line.
 Even in a best case scenario, the new MacBook would struggle reaching 5% of Apple's operating income.
 As more portable (and cheaper) alternatives, mainly in the form of iPhone, continue to replace the need for laptops and desktops, the Mac's overall influence will continue to decline.

-The paradox formed from a product that best represents Apple, even down to the way it is introduced to the public by Phil Schiller, yet is increasingly playing a smaller role in Apple's future represents one of Apple's long-term risks.
+A paradox is formed as this product that best represents Apple (even down to the way it is introduced to the public by Phil Schiller), is increasingly playing a smaller role in Apple's future.
+This paradox represents one of Apple's long-term risks.
 If Apple is faced with supporting a growing list of still-loved, but increasingly inconsequential, legacy products, will Apple be able to completely focus on the future?
 The iPod turned out to be a blessing in disguise as the product line ran its natural course, peaking in 2009 and then steadily declining to an asterisk on the income statement.
 In the future, Apple may not be so lucky, and instead have legacy products with a much longer life cycle where sales remain too high to completely ignore, but too low to move the financial needle.

 There are signs that Apple is aware of, and taking steps to alleviate, this risk.
 Management's claim that they don't think about money when creating products is exemplified by not only the new MacBook, but also the low-margin iPad mini and the lack of a large screen iPhone until 2014.
 By simply focusing on making, and shipping, great products, the impact a product may have on the bottom line does not represent the main driver behind management's decisions.